-Figure 2.
-Comparison of pre- and post-monsoon δ18O, δD, and d-excess values (a, b, and c, respectively) in the Barun Khola and Sabha Khola relative to the mean catchment elevation of the drainage areas of the samples.
-OLS regressions represent the stable isotope lapse rates for each kilometer of elevation gain.
-Analytical uncertainty of stable isotope measurements (y-error bars) are less than 1% and smaller than data points.
+Figure 3.
+Comparison of pre- and post-monsoon δD in the Barun Khola and Sabha Khola relative to the mean catchment elevation of the drainage areas of the samples.
+OLS regressions represent the δD lapse rates for each kilometer of elevation gain.
+Analytical uncertainty of stable isotope measurements (y-error bars) are smaller than the data points.
 95% confidence intervals of the OLS regressions are indicated with dotted lines.
+Grey asterisks (top panel) represent all water samples collected, which are then partitioned by the dominant source contributing to that sample (bottom panels) to calculate the individual lapse rates for each water source type.
+Mean catchment drainage elevations are calculated for each sample using NASA’s SRTMGL1 data product.

-D-excess values also exhibit a distinct elevation relationship (Fig. 2c).
+D-excess values also exhibit a distinct elevation relationship (Fig. 4).
 They are positively correlated in mean catchment elevations up to ~3000 m and then switch to a negative correlation after ~4000 m.
-In the pre-monsoon season, the deuterium excess lapse rate is -2.8±0.4 0/00 km-1 for the Barun Khola samples with mean catchment elevations ranging from 4000 m to 6000 m and 3.4±0.5 0/00 km-1 in the Sabha Khola samples with mean catchment elevations between 350 m and 3000 m.
-In the post-monsoon season, the elevation influence weakens to -0.8±0.2 0/00 km-1 in higher elevation catchments and 2.2±0.5 0/00 km-1 in lower elevation catchments.
-Across seasons, the slope of the d-excess versus elevation relationship is roughly the same in the low-elevation regions; however, it weakens in the high-elevation regions.
-Similar to the δ18O and δD data, there is greater variability in the low-elevation regions.
+In the pre-monsoon season, the deuterium excess lapse rate of the river samples is -2.3±0.9 0/00 km-1 in the Barun Khola (with mean catchment drainage elevations ranging from 4000 m to 6000 m) and 2.0±0.2 0/00 km-1 in the Sabha Khola (with mean catchment elevations between 350 m and 3000 m).
+In the post-monsoon season, the elevation influence weakens to -1.9±0.3 0/00 km-1 in higher elevation catchments and 1.5±0.6 0/00 km-1 in lower elevation catchments.
+Glacier melt and groundwater-sourced samples (both from springs/wells and surface tributaries) exhibit a significant relationship between deuterium excess and elevation (p-values <0.1); however, snowmelt-sourced samples have no significant relationship.